About Me

 A brief overview of my journey

-I’ve been fortunate to meet incredible people who have become both acquaintances and friends, from all sorts of backgrounds—YC partners, individuals involved in remarkable fellowships, startup bio-hackers (they do very crazy things), professionals who have worked in banking and quantitative finance at top funds, as well as founders of startups valued at over $25B.
+I’ve been fortunate to meet incredible people who have become both acquaintances and friends, from all sorts of backgrounds—YC partners 👁, individuals involved in remarkable fellowships, startup bio-hackers (they do very crazy things), professionals who have worked in banking and quantitative finance at top funds, as well as founders with super cool startups .
 Their insights and support have been a tremendous source of inspiration and learning for me.
 I also discovered a vulnerability in a protocol to prevent liquidity from being stolen.

 “Maximize your learning by minimizing resource usage” - Meeee